How to Clean a Keurig without Vinegar

 So, if you ever need to clean or disinfect something, opt for vinegar.
 If you do not have vinegar or prefer not to use it to clean your Keurig coffee maker, keep reading.
 Today’s article is all about how to clean a Keurig coffee maker without vinegar.
 Let us start.

-There are various ways to clean a Keurig coffee maker without vinegar, including:
+There are various methods to clean a Keurig coffee maker without vinegar, including:

 1. Citric Acid

 If you are not using vinegar, then we recommend lemons.
 Yes, we are not joking, and you read that right.
 Lemons are a great alternative.
 Many of us may even use it to clean spots on our clothes.
 Why?
 Lemons and limes contain citric acid.
-The citric acid kills bacteria and is effective at removing mineral build-up in your coffee maker.
+Citric acid kills bacteria and is effective at removing mineral buildup in your coffee maker.

 Suppose you are using citric acid.
 Mix half an ounce of citric acid with 1.25 cups of water.
 In the case of lemon, you will need equal amounts of water and lemon juice.
 Pour the mixture into the Keurig water reservoir.
 Once done, place a large cup or container underneath the brewer.
 Press the start button.